augustusnaz/laravel-google-merchant-api/README.md

 * **Products API**
   * Implements the `insert`, `get`, `delete` and `list` API calls
-  * Define schema interfaces for directly working with eloquent models (a product model)
+  * Uses defined schema interface for directly working with eloquent models (a product model)
   * Event listeners to respond to changes made to eloquent models, and `insert`  them automatically
 * **Orders API**
   * Implements the `acknowledge`, `cancel`, `cancelLineItem`, `rejectReturnLineItem`, `returnRefundLineItem`, `get` and `list` API calls.
-  * Internal schedule to scout un-acknowledged orders and fires an event.
+  * Internal schedule scouts un-acknowledged orders and fires an event.
 This means new orders on your Google Shopping can be automatically acknowledged and registered.
   * Includes sandbox functions for `testOrders`.